aaronp18/dungeoncraft/README.md

  - `/create-arena <dungeon name> [spawn radius]` - Used to create a new arena from the players current position.
 This location will then be linked to the Dungeon inputted.
 The spawn radius (default: 10) changes the radius at which mobs spawn.
 Permission required: `(dungeoncraft.arenas.create)`
  - `/arenas` - Simply lists all the arenas that have been made along with their location and current status.
 Permission required:  `(dungeoncraft.arenas.list)`
  - `/start-dungeon <dungeon name> <difficulty (easy / hard)>` - Starts a dungeon with the current members in the party if you are the party leader.
 Permission required:  `(dungeoncraft.start)`
  - `/leave-dungeon` - Causes the player to leave the current dungeon and teleports them to their bed or the world spawn.
+Permission required:  `(dungeoncraft.leave)`
  - `/dc-reload` - Used to reload the config into the game.
 This will reset any game in progress so be careful!
 Permission required:  `(dungeoncraft.reload)`
  - `/gamerule sendCommandFeedback false` - This will remove the "\[Server: Summoned new Zombie]" when spawning mobs